Interface Mockttp

 Returns Promise<void>

-Manual rule definition Methods
+Manual rule definition

 • Adds the given HTTP request rule to the server.